ThoughtWorks-DPS/circlepipe/doc/customization.md

 ###### 6.4.2 Run a single job at the role-level only

 Here is an example of a pipeline that does a single job followed by and approval.
-This would be the desired workflow for a pipeline rolling out a deployment of a new service.
+This would be the desired workflow for a pipeline rolling out a deployment of a new service where you could test in the same job or at the same level.
 For example, using the pipeline control file from the FULL examples:

 Define a pre-approve.yml as follows:
 ```yaml